 AmeriCorps and Your Career

 Potential employers recognize the value of AmeriCorps service.
 Though your service is not considered employment, the experience you develop through service shows your ability to handle tough tasks, your commitment to seeing things through, and your dedication to working on challenging issues.
+In fact, hundreds of employers have committed to recruiting alumni like you through the Employers of National Service initiative (click here for more information and a list of participating employers).

 You can put your AmeriCorps experience to good use in your career—and your service may give you direct help in being considered for some federal positions.